-OVERVIEW: William Oberndorf and his wife Susan move their philanthropy through the Bill and Susan Oberndorf Foundation.
-Grantmaking is centered in the Bay Area.
-Oberndorf is a big backer of education reform, and in the early 1990s, helped establish the American Education Reform Foundation.
+OVERVIEW: William Oberndorf and his wife Susan conduct their philanthropy through the Bill and Susan Oberndorf Foundation.
+Their grantmaking centers around the Bay Area.
+Oberndorf is a big backer of education reform, and in the early 1990s, he helped establish the American Education Reform Foundation.
 The couple also has interests in health, policy, among other areas.

 BACKGROUND: Raised in Cleveland, William Oberndorf graduated from Williams College in 1975 and received an M.B.A. from Stanford Graduate School of Business in 1978.
 Oberndorf has been a value investor for over 30 years, operating in a broad range of businesses.
 He cofounded the Mill Valley, CA, investment firm SPO Advisory Corp. with two former Stanford classmates.
 Oberndorf recently retired from SPO and now manages Oberndorf Enterprises.

-EDUCATION: Oberndorf once said that "it seems a great injustice to me that only certain members of society—determined primarily by their economic status—are able to choose schools of quality for their children, while others—primarily the urban poor—are forced to send their children to schools that all too frequently destine them to lives of failure."
-A major component of the couple's philanthropy has focused on education reform.
+EDUCATION: A major component of the couple's philanthropy has focused on education reform.
 Oberndorf helped found American Education Reform Foundation, whose purpose is to "promote, through legislative action, the granting of publicly funded scholarships that will allow primarily low-income parents to opt out of the public school system if it is not working for their children."
 Oberndorf also serves as chairman emeritus and board member of the Alliance for School Choice, an organization he co-founded.

 The couple's recent education philanthropy has funded quite a number of outfits, including Breakthrough Collaborative which "puts low-income middle school students on the path to college and inspires high school and college students to become educators," buildOn, "an international nonprofit organization that runs youth service afterschool programs in United States high schools, and builds schools in developing countries," and the BASIC Fund, a privately funded organization providing partial-tuition scholarships to low-income families across the Bay Area.

-Apart from K-12 education, funds have also gone to Marquette University, Williams College, and various outfits associated with the University of San Francisco, including the UCSF Foundation.
-Oberndorf is chairman of the University of California San Francisco Foundation.
+Apart from K-12 education, funds have also gone to Marquette University, Williams College, and various outfits associated with the University of San Francisco, including the University of California San Francisco Foundation, of which Oberndorf is chairman.
 A steady stream of money has also gone to Stanford, from which both Oberndorf and Susan graduated.